wtetsu/gaze/README.md

 hello, world!
 ```

-If a certain command exited with non-zero, Gaze doesn't invoke the next command.
+If a command exited with non-zero, Gaze won't execute the subsequent commands.

 ```
 [gcc a.cpp -o a.out](1/3)